 5 bits of kit to kick-start an adventure

-The younger generation increasingly value ‘experiencing the authentic culture of a place’ over anything else when it comes to their holidays.
+The younger generation enjoy experiencing the authentic culture of a place over anything else when it comes to their holidays.

-Whether that’s walking the Great Wall of China, exploring off-grid Cuba or road-tripping across Route 66, tech plays an important role.
+And whether that’s walking the Great Wall of China, exploring off-grid Cuba or road-tripping across Route 66, tech plays an important role.

-Make your experience more memorable with these 5 gadgets…
+Make your experience more memorable with these 5 ideas for adventure…

 1. Stay en route with a sat nav